op-de-kop/op-de-kop/src/en-US/index.md

 ## Acro summer 2024
 Join us for a drop-in acrobatics class every Wednesday from July 17 through August 28!
 No registration necessary - just come by and enjoy.
 All levels are welcome!

+**On august 7th we have another gym!**

+Because our usual location is not  available, we will move to the gym at Schoolplein 6.

+This is the same location as our [Sunday jams](/en-US/open_training/)

 - Location: Gym Amsterdamsestraatweg 3
 - Gym opens: 19:45
 - Time: 20:00 - 21:30